dominikpegler/tewa2-neuroimaging/README.md

 `git submodule update`

-## Open the notebooks on your local machine in a docker environment including FSL 5.0
+## Open the notebooks on your local machine

+The following command builds and starts a containerized jupyter environment including FSL 5.0

 `docker-compose up`